Wendy Woods: Biography

 Woods was born in Mthatha, Eastern Cape, South Africa, on 5 February 1941.
-She did well in school, skipping a year ahead and eventually leaving home at the age of 16 in 1958 to work in Pietermartitzburg as a librarian.
+She did well in school, skipping a year ahead and eventually leaving home at the age of 16 in 1958 to work in Pietermaritzburg as a librarian.
 She attended Trinity College of Music, where she earned her Teacher's Licentiate and became a music teacher.

 Her family had a cottage in Transkei Wild Coast, which is where she met her future husband, Donald Woods, as a young person.
 She married Donald in 1962, and converted to Catholicism.
 They moved to East London where her husband worked for the Daily Dispatch.
 Together, the couple had six children, five of whom survived past infancy.

 Woods described herself and her husband as "politically late developers", having grown up in a small town among racist adults.
 Woods joined the anti-apartheid women's group, the Black Sash.
 She began to demonstrate in East London with members of the group.
 A friend, Barbara Briceland, said that Woods was very active in various anti-apartheid campaigns.
 She also helped hide those hiding from the police.
 She visited activist Steve Biko in prison.

 Through the 1970s, the security police bugged their home and they were subject to harassment and threats from the police.
 Eventually, her husband was banned by the South African government, so Woods would have to talk to people, including the media, in his stead.
 She also went to the inquest into the death of Biko, which took place in Pretoria.
 Woods took notes that her husband would later use to write about Biko's death.
 During the 13-day inquest, her six-year-old daughter was sent a shirt that was laced with acid by the security police, burning her and spurring the family to choose exile.